TerraFirmaCraft/Documentation/1.18.x/worldgen/common-types.md

 - `none`, `sparse`, `edge`, `normal`, `old_growth`

-When compared, they compare realitive to the above order.
+When compared, they compare relative to the above order.
 (So, `normal` is considered "greater than" `edge`, for example.)

 ### Biome Category